 And as this is our 54th article this year, we’ve now exceeded that target by 3.8%.
-(54 / 52 for the less metric minded reader.)
-That’s over 110,000 words in our blog posts alone.
+(54 / 52 for the less metric-minded reader).
+That’s over 110,000 words in our blog articles alone.
 That makes our average post length over 2,000 words, or double the 1,000 words we targeted way back in one of our first posts about writing.

-In the same article, back in January 2020, we were really proud we’d managed to smash out 65,000 words across the whole website to that point.
+In the same article, back in January 2020, we were proud we’d managed to smash out 65,000 words across the whole website to that point.
 But now, despite many writing challenges along the way, our blogs and website copy added together is approaching the 400,000-word mark.
 (Update since this post first appeared – it’s now closer to 450,000 words).